TriLab-bioinf/WORKSHOP2024_2/SNP_calling.md

 ### 6) SNP annotations
 SnpEff: Genetic variant annotation, and functional effect prediction toolbox.
 It annotates and predicts the effects of genetic variants on genes and proteins (such as amino acid changes).

+Create the script 07-annotate_SNPs.sh with the following code:

 ```
 #!/bin/bash